Hormone Replacement Therapy

 Why Do I Need Hormone Replacement Therapy (HRT)?

-The majority of women do not need HRT during and after menopause.
 Many women experience no challenge during their experience of the change.
 They accept the hot flashes and interruption in their sleep without much difficulty and make the transition.
-You only need HRT if you are not among this majority.
-You might need HRT if you have tried herbal approaches without success and your symptoms are disrupting your life.
-No one but you can tell if you find the symptoms associated with menopause intolerable.
+You need HRT if you are having symptoms that disturb the quality of your life.
+You might need HRT if you have tried herbal approaches without success No one but you can tell if you find the symptoms associated with menopause intolerable.

 What Kinds of HRT Are Available?